 This is more than likely due to the beta-alanine.
 The pins and needles feeling you get on your skin after taking beta-alanine are referred to as paresthesia.
 It is a harmless side effect and is not an allergic reaction or an inflammatory response.
 It is caused by MAS-related and sensory neuron's response to the beta-alanine.

 The theory is that beta-alanine activates G-protein-coupled receptors, which are responsible for transmitting signals throughout your central nervous system, and especially on the skin.

 In other words, the amino acid fires up your nerve endings in a way that causes that beta-alanine to tingle and itch, but not enough to cause actual pain.

-Keep in mind that this is a side effect, rather than the main effect, Morris adds.
 Beta-alanine acts at the cellular level to keep the pH within the muscle from getting too acidic, which contributes to fatigue.
 Therefore, beta-alanine delays neuromuscular fatigue, which gives performance benefits.

 Note: If you are having trouble breathing, contact your nearest medical facility.
 This may be an indication of an allergic reaction to something else.
 Beta-Alanine is not known to cause an allergic reaction.